Extracting linear and nonlinear quasinormal modes from black hole merger simulations

 In principle, it should be possible to compute the ratios in Eqs.~\eqref{eq:22_overtone_fit} and \eqref{eq:33_overtone_fit} given the initial conditions for the perturbations of the remnant Kerr BH.
 In practice this is a difficult problem, as there is a large amount of arbitrariness in the choice of the initial time slice, gauges, etceteras.
 The ratios we extract from the numerical data are equivalent to the ratio between the so-called ``excitation coefficients'' $C_{\ell{,}m{,}n}$ of the two modes, which can be factorized as

 Here the ``excitation factors'' $B_{\ell{,}m{,}n} \equiv B_{\ell{,}m{,}n}(\chi_{\rm rem})$ are functions only of the remnant BH spin, but independent of the initial conditions, while the integral $I_{\ell{,}m{,}n}$ depends on both the initial conditions and on the source exciting the perturbations~\cite{Leaver:1986gd,Berti:2006wq,Zhang:2013ksa,Oshita:2021iyn}.
 Determining appropriate initial conditions for a comparable-mass BBH merger is highly nontrivial, and (to the best of our knowledge) the coefficients $C_{\ell{,}m{,}n}$ have never been computed ``from first principles'' in this context.
 However, recently there are claims that the ratio between overtone amplitudes is closely approximated by the ratio between the corresponding excitation factors $B_{\ell{,}m{,}n}$.
 This would imply that the integral $I_{\ell{,}m{,}n}$ does not strongly depend on $n$ for fixed valus of the multipolar indices $\ell$ and $m$.
-In Fig.~\ref{fig:overtone_ratio} we check the accuracy of this approximation by plotting the absolute value of the ratios between the excitation factors $|B_{\ell{,}m{,}1}/B_{\ell{,}m{,}0}|$ (the numerical values were computed in Refs.~\cite{Berti:2006wq,Zhang:2013ksa} and are publicly available online~\cite{RDwebsites}).
+In Fig.~\ref{fig:overtone_ratio} we check the accuracy of this approximation by plotting the absolute value of the ratios between the excitation factors $|\omega_{\ell{,}m{,}0}^2 B_{\ell{,}m{,}1}/\omega_{\ell{,}m{,}1}^2 B_{\ell{,}m{,}0}|$ (the numerical values were computed in Refs.~\cite{Berti:2006wq,Zhang:2013ksa} and are publicly available online~\cite{RDwebsites}).
+The numbers $B_{\ell{,}m{,}n}$ are defined as the excitation factor of QNMs in the $\psi_4$ scalar, so a factor of $1/\omega_{\ell{,}m{,}n}^2$ is included to convert from the ratio of amplitudes in $\psi_4$ to that of the waveform strain $h$.
 The $A_{\ell{,}m{,}n}$ and $B_{\ell{,}m{,}n}$ ratios follow similar trends for low values of the dimensionless remnant spin $\chi_{\rm rem}$, but there are significant deviations between the two at higher values of $\chi_{\rm rem}$.
 This implies that the ratios $A_{\ell{,}m{,}1}/A_{\ell{,}m{,}0}$ will, in general, depend on the initial data and on the source exciting the perturbations, although the dependence may be mild in certain favorable situations.
 This is an interesting problem that deserves further study.